Ije-le/jour329w_fall2025/opara/cns_collections/new_prototype.md

+# First response based on prompt generated in class.
+# Model: claude-haiku-4.5
 # Understanding Baltimore's Future: A Guide for Early-Career Journalists

 Welcome to Baltimore coverage.
 This guide will help you navigate the city's most pressing issues and identify promising story angles for the months ahead.